ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 1-18-2022
+ - Made it so the format options from the line selector UserForm will put in the borders.
+Also moved the workbook saving to post-incrementor instead of right in the middle

 ### 1-17-2022
  - Tremendously simplified the incrementor macro.
  - **CHANGED THE SEED NUMBER AND LOT NUMBER PROCESS SO NOW SEED NUMBER IS EQUAL TO THE ENDING OF THE LOT NUMBER, RATHER THAN TWO MORE**